Tapah Road railway station: History

 Built in between 1880 and 1885, the original station is among the oldest of the railway stations in Malaysia.
-On May 18, 1893, Sir Cecil Clementi Smith officiated the launch of the Tapah Road railway station.
-This station was originally part of Perak Railway network, which was built altogether from Kinta Valley areas to Telok Anson (now Teluk Intan) back then mainly for transportation of tin mines.
+On 18 May 1893, Sir Cecil Clementi Smith officiated the launch of the Tapah Road railway station.
+This station was originally part of the Perak Railway network, which was built to serve the Kinta Valley region and Telok Anson (now Teluk Intan), primarily for transporting tin from the mines.

-In 1901, Perak Railways merged with Selangor Railways to form what later known as Federated Malay State Railways (FMSR), and the station has been connected with the Selangor networks to form a mainline that goes southeast via Sungkai to Tanjung Malim.
+In 1901, Perak Railways merged with Selangor Railways to form what was later known as Federated Malay State Railways (FMSR), and the station has been connected with the Selangor networks to form a mainline that goes southeast via Sungkai to Tanjung Malim.
 The 27 km-long track that goes southwest to Teluk Anson and Telok Anson Wharf is later effectively made a branch line and Tapah Road hence known as a junction station where the train services between these lines meets.

-The station later keep serving both lines until Teluk Intan branch line service was discontinued in the 1990s.
-Even since then, Tapah Road keep being a major station that serves mainline Intercity express and local trains.
-These services ceased to serve the station as KTMB decided to discontinue many Intercity services in electrified sectors.
+The station continued to serve both lines until the Teluk Intan branch line was discontinued in the 1990s.
+Since then, Tapah Road remained a major station for mainline Intercity express and local trains.
+However, these services eventually ceased when KTMB discontinued many Intercity services along electrified routes.

-In March 2007, as part of the electrified double tracking project between Rawang and Ipoh, it was rebuilt, with the old station building being retained.
-The station later is made part of ETS pilot service between Ipoh and Kuala Lumpur with Gold and Silver service stops at this station.
-When the electrified services expanded to the northern states up to Butterworth and Padang Besar, it also has been made a stop for trains heading further north as well, with Platinum services also made a stop there.
+In March 2007, as part of the electrified double tracking project between Rawang and Ipoh, the station was rebuilt, with the original building preserved.
+It later became part of the ETS pilot service between Ipoh and Kuala Lumpur, with both Gold and Silver services stopping at the station.
+When electrified services were extended to the northern states up to Butterworth and Padang Besar, the station was also included as a stop for northbound trains, including those on the Platinum service.